-Credit Karma does not have trials, because it is completely free.
-Their niche entails free credit scores for all consumers that can be monitored and viewed monthly.
-They offer updates, and resources to keep track of your score and its performance.
+Credit Karma does not have a free trial, because the service is already completely free.
+Their niche entails free credit scores for all consumers which can be monitored and viewed monthly.
+They offer updates and resources to keep track of your score and its performance.

 Once signed in, the interface or dashboard is clean and easy to use.
 We were able to navigate between our score and their version of a credit “report” without confusion.
 Information is broken into sections and very consumable.

 Credit Karma offers an advice and learning center with articles and resources to help individuals increase their credit scores and get on the right track.
 They also provide tools such as a credit change calculator.
-Consumers enter changes they like to make and the calculator shows what would happen to their credit score.
+Consumers can adjust their balances, payments, etc. with simulated scenarios (pay off one card, increase the balance on a card, get a new loan, etc.) and the calculator shows the resulting effects upon the credit score.

 Credit Karma is free but consumers pay in different ways.
 Credit Karma makes it very clear on their site that they use consumer information for offers.
 Credit Karma says, “Based on your score, you gain access to exclusive offers from companies that value your creditworthiness.”
 What does this mean?
 Credit Karma has to make money in one way or another.
 They’ve chosen to peg consumers with offers.
-So while you don’t pay for your score you pay for it through offers and what we term “consumer spam”.
+One can expect to receive “consumer spam” after signing up with Credit Karma.

 Credit Karma does not give consumers access to credit reports from agencies nor do they offer FICO scores.
 Credit Karma has set up three scores that are unique to their site.
 We like their approach; however, we find not having reports from major bureaus, to be a drawback.

 The Bottom Line